-Yesterday I had an abortion at 9 weeks and 3 days and I want to give my honest experience of the medical procedure so others can be prepared
+Yesterday I had an abortion at 9 weeks at BPAS and want to give my honest experience so others can be prepared

 When I found out I was pregnant I was totally shocked and quite upset that I had got myself in this situation.
 I was scared about the abortion procedure, being too far gone and also about telling my boyfriend.